MakingSense/WebApiCore-Seed/Readme.md

         ```

     8.
-        In order for the framework to interpret what you're injecting, inside the `Startup.cs` file, there's a method called `ConfigureServices`, where you can register your service like this
+        In order for the framework to interpret what you're injecting, inside the `Startup.cs` file, there's a method called `ConfigureServices`, where you can register your service like this:

         ``` csharp
         services.AddTransient<INewValueService>(sp => new UserService(sp.GetRequiredService<WebApiCoreSeedContext>()));
         ```

     9.
-        It's time to document your resource, fortunately, swashbuckle understands the documantation comments, and adds them to the json that SwaggerUi consumes.
+        It's time to document your resource, fortunately, swashbuckle understands the documentation comments, and adds them to the json that SwaggerUi consumes.
 So, for every action that you perform on your resource, a comment like this needs to exist:

         ``` csharp
         /// <summary>
         /// Gets a new value based on his id
         /// </summary>
         /// <param name="id" cref="Guid">Guid of the new value</param>
-        /// <response code="200">The the new that has the given id</response>
+        /// <response code="200">The new value that has the given id</response>
         /// <response code="404">a new value with the given id was not found</response>
         /// <response code="500">server error</response>
         /// <return>A new value</return>